GetDKAN/dkan/docs/admin/dkan_workflow.rst

 Workflow Moderator
 ~~~~~~~~~~~~~~~~~~

 The Workflow Moderator reviews the bulk of content that has been added by Workflow Contributors for a single Group and moves it through the publishing pipeline.
 This role reviews and publishes content--including what they have created themselves--for their Group, rather than the entire site.
-Read more about how Groups work in the `Group Roles and Permissions section<EDIT LATER>`.
+Read more about how Groups work in the `Group Roles and Permissions section<user-docs people>`.

 Moderators can also unpublish content, leaving it in a Needs Review or Draft state and removing it from public view, or delete content altogether.
 Workflow Moderators will be assigned the core role of Editor.